 GLOSSARY

-The term duty cycle refers to the maximum permissible operating interval of an electronic component or a machine, after which a rest period must be observed in order not to damage the machine or the component.
+The duty cycle is the maximum permissible operating interval of an electronic component or a machine, after which a rest phase must take place in order not to damage the machine or the component.
 The operating modes are defined in DIN VDE 0530-1.
-A duty cycle is always specified if the electronic component or the device cannot produce the rated power constantly, but only temporarily.
-An example of this is a device which cannot dissipate the heat loss quickly enough and thus cannot withstand a constant load without causing damage.
-Examples of devices with a duty cycle include welding equipment, electric motors, DC motors, grinding machines or power relays.
+A duty cycle is always specified if the electronic component or device cannot produce the rated power constantly, but only temporarily.
+An example of this is an appliance that cannot dissipate the heat loss quickly enough and therefore cannot withstand a constant load without causing damage.
+Examples of appliances with a duty cycle include welding equipment, electric motors, DC motors, grinders and power relays.

-The duty cycle for transformers is the ratio of the switch-on or load time to the cycle time.
-To avoid inadmissible temperature increases, the maximum cycle time of 10 minutes must not be exceeded (anything above this corresponds to continuous operation)..
+For transformers , the duty cycle ED is the ratio of the switch-on or load time to the operating time.
+In order to avoid impermissible temperature increases, the maximum cycle time of 10 minutes must not be exceeded (anything above this corresponds to continuous operation).

 According to the standard, a distinction is made between the following operating modes: